BobSteagall/CppNow2018/FastConversionFromUTF-8/README.md

     $ ./utf_utils_test -dd ../test_data
 ```

-If you find yourself needing to re-run CMake from one of the build directories, use the `run_cmake.sh` script:
+If you find yourself needing to re-run CMake from one of the build directories, you can use the `run_cmake.sh` script:

 ```
     $ cd ../build-release-gcc